uio-carpentry/2018-02-09-robust-sw/index.md

-This one-day <a href="http://www.uio.no/english/for-employees/support/research/research-data/training/carpentry/">Carpentry@UiO</a> hands-on workshop will introduce you to Jupyter dashboards for reproducible research.
+This one-day <a href="http://www.uio.no/english/for-employees/support/research/research-data/training/carpentry/">Carpentry@UiO</a> hands-on workshop will introduce you methods for making your Python-based software more robust.

 {% comment %}
   AUDIENCE